 What is Accrued Income?

-Accrued income is the income that a business earns but does not collect for its accounting period.
-This takes place when services have been provided or the products delivered, but their accompanying payment has not been collected for the accounting period.
-For example, a company renders consulting in December but collects the money for it only the following month.
-Therefore, the income would be recognized as accrued in that case.
-It would be recognized in the current period to match the revenue with the expenses incurred to generate it, which is the primary principle of accrual accounting.
+Accrued income is recorded as an asset in the balance sheet because it represents a company’s right to receive future payments.
+Accrued income is a business’s income but has not been collected for its accounting period.
+This occurs when services have been provided or the products delivered, but their accompanying payment has not been collected for the accounting period.
+For example, a company renders consulting in December but only collects the money for it the following month.
+Therefore, the income would be recognised as accrued in that case.
+It would be identified in the current period to match the revenue with the expenses incurred to generate it, which is the primary principle of accrual accounting.

 Accrued Income Journal Entry